The Biggest Loser (Australian TV series): Hosts and Trainers

-Season Guide
+Season guide

 Season 1 (2006)

-This is an Australian version of the program first aired at 7.00pm each weeknight on Network Ten from 13 February, to the final episode on 27 April 2006 where the first Australia's Biggest Loser was awarded A$200,000.
-The program, directed by Ian Stevenson, featured the same personal trainers as the US version, Bob Harper and Jillian Michaels with Australian host Ajay Rochester.
+This is an Australian version of the program first aired at 7.00 pm each weeknight on Network Ten from 13 February to the final episode on 27 April 2006 where the first Australia's Biggest Loser was awarded A$200,000.
+The program, directed by Ian Stevenson, featured the same personal trainers as the American version, Bob Harper and Jillian Michaels with Australian host Ajay Rochester.
 Over 6,000 Australians applied to take part, only 12 contestants being chosen to compete, their starting weight ranging from 101 kg (Fiona) to 196 kg (David).

 Season 2 (2007)

 The second season of the Australian version first went to air on Sunday 4 February 2007 on the Ten Network, the eventual winner being Chris Garling who lost 70.1 kg and won A$200,000.
 It was introduced with personal trainers Bob Harper and Jillian Michaels, who were then taken over by two new Australian trainers, Michelle Bridges and Shannan Ponton, with one extra surprise trainer, "Commando" Steve Willis.
 The contestants starting weights range from 108 kg (Mel) to 216 kg (Damien).
 The beginning of this series marked some controversy with a contestant quitting, two leaving on medical terms and the introduction of "The Walk" which gave individual immunity winners unprecedented power as to how the game is played.
 The latest twist in the game was revealed on 21 March 2007, where it was revealed to the competitors and viewers that there was a secret weigh-in involving two "outsiders" on the first day.
-These outsiders (Chris and Kimberlie) had trained daily with the "Commando" whilst still living at home and going about their everyday lives.
-Their entry into the house caused some upset, especially with newcomer Chris recording a big enough weight loss to see him enter the competition as the 3rd biggest loser, and eventually going on to become the season's winner.
+These outsiders (Chris and Kimberlie) had trained daily with the "Commando" while still living at home and going about their everyday lives.
+Their entry into the house caused some upset, especially with newcomer Chris recording a big enough weight loss to see him enter the competition as the 3rd biggest loser and eventually going on to become the season's winner.